 Did you know that leaving large gaps between cars travelling through intersections changes the lights from green to red?
 The sensors in the road can only measure when a car runs over them, not how long the queue is, so close the gap to keep moving is the tip in this ‘Close the Gap’ video.

 Did you know when cars weave back and forth between lanes of traffic it creates congestion behind them?
 That’s because cars in both lanes are forced to suddenly brake as the weaving car forces its way into the flow, which is explained in this ‘Lane Weaving’ video.

 Did you know that even a moments day-dreaming at traffic lights leads to congestion on side streets?
 When the lights favour the main road, drivers on side streets have to stay alert to keep the traffic moving, which is the advice in this ‘Staying Focused’ video.

 Did you know when cars change lane without indicating it causes congestion and driver frustration at peak times?
 Being a courteous driver can actually help everyone get where they want to go, which is the message in this ‘Changing Lanes’ video.

 Did you know that it’s impossible to speed along the one-way system, yet drivers still do it?
-That’s because the traffic lights are phased to the speed limit so speeding up just leads to sudden breaking and congestion, as is illustrated in this ‘Go with the flow’ video.
+That’s because the traffic lights are phased to the speed limit so speeding up just leads to sudden braking and congestion, as is illustrated in this ‘Go with the flow’ video.